Instant Pot Chicken Fajitas

 Instructions

-- To the Instant Pot, add chicken, onion, peppers, olive oil, lime zest and juice, water, and fajita seasoning.
-Use tongs to mix the ingredients.
+- Add Ingredients.
+To the Instant Pot, layer the ingredients in the following order: onions, peppers, chicken, olive oil, lime zest and juice, water, and fajita seasoning.

-- Secure the lid on the instant pot and turn the pressure release valve to the sealing position.
+- Pressure Cook.
+Secure the lid on the Instant Pot and turn the pressure release valve to the sealing position.
 Press [Pressure Cook] on high pressure for 4 minutes.

-- Once the cooking function ends, quick release the pressure by turning the pressure release valve to the venting position.
+- Quick Release.
+Once the cooking function ends, quick release the pressure by turning the pressure release valve to the "venting" position.
 Open up the lid and give everything a quick toss.

 - Serve warm with your favorite fajita toppings.